 - It helps in reducing the effort and cost of fixing bugs.

-- This type of testing can start early in the software development life cycle, so it is completed during the verification process and this helps in getting early feedback.
+- Static testing can start early in the software development life cycle, so it is completed during the verification process and this helps in getting early feedback.

 - It contributes to increasing the software quality issue awareness.